Current Newsletter (PDF)

 • Step 2: Click on the green “Give” button.

-• Step 3: Enter the amount you want to give, and select the area of support from the dropdown menu: General Funds, Project J (Lois Jones), Project M (Denise Morgan), Summer Interns, C P King
+• Step 3: Enter the amount you want to give, and select the area of support from the dropdown menu: General Funds, Project J (Lois Jones), Project M (Denise Morgan), and Summer Interns!

 Scholarship